sqlballs/mSQLg2c/modules/03-SQLServerImprovements.md

 <p style="border-bottom: 1px solid lightgrey;"></p>

 <h2 id="3.6"><img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/pencil2.png?raw=true">3.6 Development</h2>
-Developer enhancements include not only new Transact-SQL (T-SQL) changes including new time series, JSON improvments, aggregate changes, and Bit manipulation functions, but also data types and changes to features such as using SQL Server as a Graph Database and new Unicode feature support.
+Developer enhancements include not only new Transact-SQL (T-SQL) changes including new time series, JSON improvements, aggregate changes, and Bit manipulation functions, but also data types and changes to features such as using SQL Server as a Graph Database and new Unicode feature support.
 A few of the improvements in the latest version of SQL Server are:

 - Graph enhancements
   - <a href="https://learn.microsoft.com/en-us/sql/relational-databases/tables/graph-edge-constraints?view=sql-server-ver15">Edge constraint cascade delete actions</a> allow you to define cascaded delete actions on an edge constraint in a graph database